 Journalist, writer, author, filmmaker and film and TV industry expert – Central and Eastern Europe and Russia

-Nick Holdsworth, writer and journalist with 20 years’ experience of covering Russian and Eastern European affairs.
-He is the Eastern Europe bureau chief for The Hollywood Reporter, contributor to The Times, Christian Science Monitor and the Sunday Telegraph.
+Nick Holdsworth, writer and journalist with more than 25 years’ experience of covering Russian and Eastern European affairs.
+He writes for The Times, Christian Science Monitor, Telegraph titles, Radio Free Europe, European Training Foundation, the Hollywood Reporter and many other outlets.
 He is a former Moscow correspondent for The Sunday Telegraph, the Times Higher Education Supplement and Variety.
-He has also written for most other British daily and Sunday newspapers, including the Independent, The Mail on Sunday and Sunday Express and a wide range of international outlets, from the weird – Fangoria to the wonderful – Archaeology and produced radio programmes for the BBC and television reports for WTN.
+He has also written for most other British daily and Sunday newspapers, including the Independent, The Mail on Sunday and Sunday Express and a wide range of international outlets, from the weird, such as Fangoria, to the wonderful, including journals like Archaeology.
+He has also produced radio programmes for the BBC and television reports for WTN.

-As a film industry expert, he has hosted and moderated discussions on film and television at a range of international events, including the Cannes Film Festival (Russian Pavilion, 2012) television fair, DISCOP (Istanbul 2012), New Horizons Film Festival (Wroclaw 2012), the Berlin International Film Festival (Cinema Total at the Hungarian Cultural Institute, 2013 and 2014), Helsinki’s ‘Love & Anarchy’ Festival (2013) and the Trieste International Film Festival.
-He is due to moderate a series of industry panels at the Vilnius International Film Festival, Lithuania, March 2014.
+As a film industry expert, he has hosted and moderated discussions on film and television at a range of international events, including the Cannes Film Festival (Russian Pavilion 2012) television fair, DISCOP (Istanbul 2012), New Horizons Film Festival (Wroclaw 2012), the Berlin International Film Festival (Cinema Total at the Hungarian Cultural Institute, 2013 and 2014), Helsinki’s ‘Love & Anarchy’ Festival (2013), the Trieste International Film Festival (2014) and the Vilnius International Film Festival, Lithuania, (2014).

-His experience as a film festival juror is extensive – ranging from the Cottbus Festival of Eastern European Film back in 2000 to the Batumi International Film Festival, Georgia.
+His experience as a film festival juror is extensive – ranging from the Cottbus Festival of Eastern European Film back in 2000 to the Batumi International Film Festival, Georgia and the Golden Apricot international film festival in Yerevan, Armenia.
 He has also judged a competition of short films made in Poland to commemorate the 30th anniversary of the birth of the Solidarity movement in Gdansk.

-Nick has also written and directed five documentary short films for the European Training Foundation, Turin, a three-minute short on Siberia’s ‘Permafrost Kingdom’ – an ice museum that maintains a constant year-round temperature of minus 7 Celsius and is co-author of ‘Vlasov’ a screenplay telling the story of World War Two’s highest ranking traitor….
+Nick has also written and directed six documentary short films for the European Training Foundation, Turin; a three-minute short on Siberia’s ‘Permafrost Kingdom’ – an ice museum that maintains a constant year-round temperature of minus 8 Celsius; and is co-author of ‘Vlasov’ a screenplay telling the story of World War Two’s highest ranking traitor….